Zhong-Lab-UCSD/Genomic-Interactive-Visualization-Engine/tutorials/Readme.md

 ### [GIVE Tutorial 2.1: Local deployment of GIVE with GIVE-Docker](2.1-GIVE-Docker.md)

 This tutorial shows deployment of GIVE to your local machines using GIVE-Docker.
-This is the recommendated approach for deploying GIVE.
+This is the recommended approach for deploying GIVE.
 No system configuration is required.

 ### [GIVE Tutorial 2.2: Custom installation of GIVE](2.2-custom-installation.md) (optional)

 This optional tutorial is for system administrators who want full control to install GIVE on a Linux system on a local machine.
-In this tutorial, instead of using GIVE-Docker, we will install and configure Apache2, PHP5, MySQL and other softwares and packages.
+In this tutorial, instead of using GIVE-Docker, we will install and configure Apache2, PHP5, MySQL and other software and packages.

 ## [GIVE Tutorial 3: Use GIVE-Toolbox to manage data tracks](3-GIVE-Toolbox.md)